ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Experimental Results

-In addition, we report the metrics of the ISTA adapter and the TDA module for the model with $T=3$.
-ISTA adapters have only 0.32M parameters, which is approximately 2\% of the total, thus incurring only a marginal energy cost.
-The TDA module is even more lightweight and its contribution to computational cost is practically negligible.
-These results demonstrate that our proposed modules are very efficient for cross-modal and cross-paradigm fusion.
+To isolate the effect of our modules, we compare ISTASTrack with and without ISTA adapters under the same architecture, and report the operation breakdown in the lower part of \cref{tab:results-energy}.
+The ISTA adapter adds only 0.32M parameters ($\sim$2\% of the total parameters).
+It causes a minor reduction in inference speed (37.5 FPS vs. 32.9 FPS) and marginal additional energy cost.
+The TDA module is even more lightweight.
+Its contribution to computational cost is practically negligible.
+These results show that our modules efficiently enable cross-modal and cross-paradigm fusion.
+They provide consistent performance gains with minimal overhead.
+Consequently, our approach achieves a favorable trade-off between accuracy and efficiency.